United States Anti-Doping Agency: BALCO investigation

 The Bay Area Laboratory Co-operative (BALCO) was a San Francisco Bay Area business that supplied anabolic steroids to professional athletes.
 BALCO was founded by Victor Conte, who sourced the drugs from Illinois chemist Patrick Arnold and distributed them with the help of personal trainer Greg Anderson.
 Together, they sold substances like erythropoietin and human growth hormone undetected from 1988 until 2002, when the official federal investigation of BALCO began.

 In the summer of 2003, USADA investigators received a syringe with trace amounts of a mysterious substance and launched their own investigation.
 The syringe went to Don Catlin, MD, the founder and then-director of the UCLA Olympic Analytical Laboratory, who had developed a testing process for the substance, tetrahydrogestrinone (THG).
 He tested 550 existing samples from athletes, of which 20 proved to be positive for THG.

 A number of athletes, including Marion Jones, Kelli White, British sprinter Dwain Chambers, shot putter Kevin Toth, middle distance runner Regina Jacobs, and hammer throwers John McEwen and Melissa Price were subsequently incriminated in the investigation.

 TJ Dillashaw

 In April 2019, UFC bantamweight champion TJ Dillashaw voluntarily relinquished his title, after adverse findings in a USADA test before his fight with Henry Cejudo.
 The test showed that Dillashaw tested positive for EPO, which he admitted to using.
 Blood doping was not commonly tested for in the UFC by that point, making this a milestone case.

+Conflict with WADA

+On 7 August 2024, the World Anti-Doping Agency accused the United States Anti-Doping Agency (USADA) of having permitted athletes caught doping to compete as undercover agents in order to identify other drug cheats.
+WADA stated that it discovered at least three cases of athletes who had violated anti-doping rules and were permitted to compete for years while serving as undercover agents for USADA.
+On August 8, 2024, the China Anti-Doping Agency (CHINADA) strongly urged that an independent investigation be conducted into the matter.
+On 8 September 2024, WADA confirmed it has begun a compliance review of USADA.